The Amazing Race Vietnam 2016

-The Amazing Race Vietnam: Cuộc đua kỳ thú 2016 is the fifth season of the reality television game show, The Amazing Race Vietnam.
+The Amazing Race Vietnam: Cuộc đua kỳ thú 2016 is the fifth season of The Amazing Race Vietnam, a Vietnamese reality competition show based on the American series The Amazing Race.
 It featured ten teams of two in a race around Vietnam for 300 million₫.
 This season's teams consisted of all-stars.

 The program aired on VTV6 from 31 March to 9 June 2016.

 Huy Khánh returned as host after he was absent during the previous season.

 Rapper Tiến Đạt and hotel manager Thúc Lĩnh Lincoln, who had competed on different teams from Season 2 and Season 4, respectively, were the winners of this season.

 Production

 Development and filming

 This season began filming in late 2015.

 As the season was titled "All-Stars", it is the first time that one of the international spin-offs of The Amazing Race featured returning contestants (the eleventh, the eighteenth (dubbed as "Unfinished Business") and the twenty-fourth seasons of the original American version also featured returning teams).

 The non-elimination penalty, the Speed Bump, was introduced to the series.
 As with the American version, the Speed Bump requires the team that finished last in a non-elimination leg to perform an additional task at some point during the next leg.

 During this season's visit to Australia, there was a planned Roadblock task in Yarrawonga involving an ultralight aircraft.
 During filming, an ultralight crashed after encountering dust devils, killing both occupants.
 Ian Cook, the pilot who flew along with Sydney-based Vietnamese cameraman Quoc Huong Vu, were taking aerial shots of the location.
 This incident occurred during the middle of a Roadblock, which some of the contestants had already completed.
 As such, the Roadblock task was cancelled, and teams continued to New South Wales to continue with the leg.
 The task in Yarrawonga was not aired or acknowledged during the episode.